 - Private sector workers in the field of developing, maintaining and/or managing a city and its urban services, interested in integrating information technology in the process of their work;

-Experts in the field of information technology interested in the performance of a city with the end goal of developing new application implementable at an urban scale.
+Experts in the field of information technology, who are interested in developing new application implementable at an urban scale.

 The master programme «Prototyping Future Cities» aims to train its students in the following: